Written by

 Fix 6: Update the USB device driver

-Some USB devices need you to install the special software called a device driver before Windows can recognize them.
+Some USB devices need you to install a special software called a device driver before Windows can recognize them.
 If you're getting a device not recognized error, you may need to install or update the driver.

 To update the driver, open Control Panel > Device Manager to see a list of all the devices connected to your PC.
 Find the "Unknown USB Device" entry and right-click on it.

 Choose the "Update Driver Software...".
-You may need to download the latest version of the driver from the manufacturer's website when you update it this way so check their site for the current version before you start.
+You may need to download the latest version of the driver from the manufacturer's website when you update it this way, so check their site for the current version before you start.

 Fix 7: Adjust your PC's power management settings